DustFi/sdk-v1/README.md

 # DustFi sdk-v1
-SuperDex on Ton using Dust Protocol where user can swap, limit, DCA and provide liquidity.
+SuperDex on Ton using DeDust Protocol where user can swap, limit, DCA and provide liquidity.